Camp Zama Soldier creatively designs bowling pin, conveys SAAPM messages

 |0

-This work, Camp Zama Soldier creatively designs bowling pin, conveys SAAPM messages [Image 3 of 3], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Zama Soldier creatively designs bowling pin, conveys SAAPM messages, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT